-Christmas is just a few short days away.
-A new year begins in less than 2 weeks.
-This is the time where most people try to cram it all in.
+With Christmas around the corner and another year coming to an end, this is when we try to cram it all in.
 Last minute shopping, party planning, resolution making, work wrap up and manic trips to the post office become all consuming.

-Instead, I’d like to suggest that you stop now.
-Christmas will come even if you don’t buy one more thing, bake one more cookie or hang one more strand of lights.
-We will all ring in the new year even if packages go out late, or you don’t plan the perfect midnight toast.
+Instead, I’d like to suggest that we can stop now.
+Christmas will come even if we don’t buy one more thing, bake one more cookie or hang one more strand of lights.
+We will all ring in the new year even if packages go out late, or we don’t plan the perfect midnight toast.

 Instead of rushing, cramming, and getting it all done, you can stop now.